Web update May 2020

 With our Forgotten World Highway brochure in hand we took our first 4.5km detour down narrow, unsealed Saddler Road.
 We were heading to Nukunuku Museum with its collection of river boat and early settler memorabilia.
 All we found was an unreadable, decaying sign and some old farm sheds.
-Back home via Google I read that others can't find the museum either, although Taumarunui Jet Tours offer a Nukunuku Museum Experience so it must exist.
+Back home via Google I read that others can't find the museum either, it's long gone.
+However you can see it in the documentary Great NZ River Journeys - The Whanganui River which can be watched at Nga Taonga Sound & Vision in Wellington.

 Nevin's Lookout was our next stop, it's a short walk up the hill through farm land for views across the King Country, and if you're lucky mountains Ruapehu, Ngauruhoe and Tongariro.